VisarDomi/content-enhancer/README.md

 - load all the chapters in a long strip format

 ## TODO:
-- add ytboob to the list -> implementing 1stkissmanga was easy
 - save/load the position of the search results
 - add a loading animation in every appropriate place
 - add gifs to the Features subheading